-\paragraph{Method.} We evaluated whether \method has higher accuracy in confirmed issues than \amoeba.
+\paragraph{Accuracy.} We evaluated whether \method has higher accuracy in confirmed issues than \amoeba.
 We evaluated this aspect based on the observation that around five in six reported bugs by \amoeba were false alarms.
 A high rate of false alarms significantly limits the applicability of an automated testing technique.
-Recall that it is challenging to make a fair comparison as \method and \amoeba detect different kinds of issues affecting performance.
+Recall that it is challenging to make a fair comparison as \method and \amoeba find different kinds of issues affecting performance.

 \paragraph{Results.} \Autoref{tab:confirmedrate} shows the number of all and confirmed/fixed unique performance issues found by \method and \amoeba.
-The authors of \amoeba reported 25 issues in CockroachDB, but only \amoebaconfirmed issued (\amoebaconfirmedrate accuracy) were confirmed or fixed by developers.
+The authors of \amoeba reported 25 issues in CockroachDB, but only \amoebaconfirmed issues (\amoebaconfirmedrate accuracy) were confirmed or fixed by developers.
 In comparison, for \method, 50\% of issues in CockroachDB and 100\% of issues in MySQL and TiDB were confirmed or fixed.
 For CockroachDB, \method found fewer performance issues than \amoeba, because we did not report all found issues to avoid duplicate reports.
-Since \amoeba supports only CockroachDB from the DBMSs that we tested, to further investigate the accuracy of \amoeba, we examined its accuracy on PostgreSQL, which is the other DBMS that it supports.
-None of their 14 issues were confirmed by developers.
 Overall, these results suggest that \method has high accuracy and is a practical technique for finding relevant performance issues.
 Despite these promising results, on a conceptual level, similar to \amoeba, we cannot ensure that the performance issues would be considered as such by the developers.